archivy/archivy/docs/reference/architecture.md

 Check out the [helper methods](search.md) archivy exposes for ES.

-## Daemon

-Since the DataObjs are stored on the filesystem, archivy runs a daemon to check for changes in the files.

-It has a simple function: if you have elasticsearch enabled, whenever you edit a file, it will sync the changes to ES.

 ## Auth

 Archivy uses [flask-login](https://flask-login.readthedocs.io/en/latest/) for auth.
 All endpoints require to be authenticated.
 When you run archivy for the first time, it creates an admin user for you and outputs a temporary password.